Milestones in the life of the

 Great Map’s surrounding wall was finally completed and the previously-removed

-concrete surface of the map was coated in plastic paste and overpainted in a
+surface of the map was coated in plastic paste and overpainted in a greyish

-greyish hue.
-Forests were painted green, major cities outlined in light brown,
+hue.
+Forests were painted green, major cities outlined in light brown, roads

-roads through cities and all major roads painted red, rivers and lakes blue.
+through cities and all major roads painted red, rivers and lakes blue.
+Lakes

-Lakes and major rivers had water running through them supplied by gravity
+and major rivers had water running through them supplied by gravity through

-The traces of green and brown paints found on the map today were applied
+traces of green and brown paints found on the map today were applied in light

 In 1979 Catherine and Marek Raton stopped